hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 4 3 4 3 1 4 2 8
-Weapons/Armour: A Jarl can be armed with weapons and armour chosen from the Heroes Equipment list.
+Weapons/Armor: A Jarl can be armed with weapons and armor chosen from the Heroes Equipment list.
 Skills: The Jarl may choose from Combat, Strength & Speed when he gains a new skill.
 In addition, the Jarl may choose from the Norse Special Skill list.